volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 This command will be sent with a telnet command.
 For example, changing the setting of 5db the 250Hz will send a "lmc eq 0 mag 250/5" command.

-Plugin checks if brutefir is still alive as sometimes it hangs (don't know why)